-Cages: housing systems that are typically made of wire mesh or plastic coated wire and raised off the ground.
+Cages: housing systems typically made of wire mesh or plastic coated wire and that are raised off the ground.

-Cecotrophs: a soft type of feces produced and consumed by rabbits and that are an important source of protein, micronutrients, and B vitamins.
+Cecotrophs: a soft type of feces produced and consumed by rabbits and thought to be an important source of protein, micronutrients, and B vitamins.
 Cecotrophy in rabbits does not occur as a response to a nutritional imbalance; it represents a normal but specialized digestive strategy.

-Clean: the process of removing visible debris, dirt, and dust.
-(Contrast with "Disinfect" and "Sanitize.")
+Clean: the process of removing visible debris, dirt and dust.
+(Contrast with "Sanitize" and "Disinfect.")

-Competent: demonstrated skill or knowledge in a particular topic, practice, or process that has been developed through training, experience, and/or mentorship.
+Competent: demonstrated skill or knowledge in a particular topic, practice or process that has been developed through training, experience or mentorship.

-Compromised animal: in the context of transport, an animal with a reduced capacity to withstand transport (1) but for which transportation with special provisions will not lead to suffering.
-Contrast with "Fit animal" and "Unfit animal.")
+Compromised animal: in the context of transport, an animal with reduced capacity to withstand the stress of transportation but for which transportation with special provisions will not lead to undue suffering (1).
+(Contrast with "Unfit animal.")